-As beautiful as the well preserved rural town of Harvard, MA is, if you have a private well supplying your home’s water needs, the quality of that water may require some type of water filtration system or water softener.
+As beautiful as the well preserved rural town of Harvard, MA is, if you have a private well supplying your home’s water needs, the quality of the water may require some type of water filtration system or water softener.
 A properly designed, installed and maintained water filtration system can provide you with truly excellent water quality for your home or business on a consistent basis.

 You are responsible for your own water testing if you have a private well.
 Speak to a water treatment professional or state certified lab for information on how often to have your well tested.
 Water testing should be conducted by an EPA or Massachusetts state certified laboratory and should minimally include analysis for the parameters in the table below.
 If you are uncertain as to how to take a proper sample and get it to a lab, you should contact a lab or water treatment professional for assistance.
 The closest lab to Harvard, MA for having this testing done is Nashoba Analytical in Ayer, MA.
 See link at nashoba lab.Typical items tested for are as follows, among others: